 If you’re paid monthly, you may like this challenge the best.
 You’ll be saving a specific amount each month, and that amount will increase throughout the challenge.
 Of course, you can also create your own adaptation if you don’t want to save these amounts in that specific order.

-The end results is still $1,378 saved.
+The end result is still $1,378 saved.
 You can use the chart below to know how much to save each month.

 No Spend Challenge